jcunanan05/100-days-of-code/logs/r3-log.md

 - Wrote how to deploy nextJS app to heroku.

 ### R3D68 22/9

 - Finish Flux ep 2 of State management videos.

 ### R3D69 23/9

 - Finish ep 7 of Testing react apps of frontend masters.

+### R3D70 25/9

+- Learned some underline tactics for headers.
+It's my first time to use `::after` [see it here](/notes/css.md)
+- Spent 4h thinking of composition of components
+- Make scroll effect using vanilla js `scrollIntoView`

+### R3D71 26/9

+- Explored different animation libraries, chose between popmotion's `react-posed` and google-fabric's `velocity-react`, settled with just `VelocityJS` and will install velocity-react when I need it along the way.
+- Made scroll effect using velocity.
+- Started CSS3 by Brad Hussey